 If you are travelling on foot you will find buses at the ferry terminal in Brodick.
 Take the '323' service to the south-end of the island and ask the driver to drop you at our front door.
 Alternatively, you may prefer to book a taxi: Corrie Cabs 07517 356 985.

 Places to eat with a sea view

-We recommend Felicity's at Bar Eden and Coast Bistro for drinks, lunch or dinner; and The Coffee Pot for breakfast, home baking and lunch.
+We recommend Felicity's at Bar Eden and The Shore for drinks, light meals and for their pop-up evening dining events; and The Coffee Pot for breakfast, home-baking and light meals.